 Linking Strategy to Financial Goals

-Start by breaking down your strategic plan into concrete actions.
-For example, if your strategy includes expanding into a new market, your budget needs to account for:
+For example: If your strategy includes expanding into a new market, your budget needs to account for:

 Additional marketing costs